bbatsov/metaredux/_posts/2022-04-21-rubocop-turns-10.md

 We promised that we'd limit the work that people need to do on upgrades and we kept our word.
 We always listen and your feedback is always welcome!

 Anyways, back to the celebration!
 To commemorate this glorious occasion we've just released [RuboCop 1.28](https://github.com/rubocop/rubocop/releases/tag/v1.28.0), aka "RuboCop: The Anniversary Edition".
-It's packed with more goodies than usual and it has a most auspicious and round version number.[^3] I just hope we didn't pack more bugs than usual as well, but I guess you'll let us know about this soon enough.
+It's packed with more goodies than usual and it has a most auspicious and round version number.[^3] I just hope we didn't pack more bugs than usual as well, but I guess you'll let us know about this soon enough.[^4]

 What about the future of RuboCop?
 Clearly there are always things to improve and we definitely have a few ideas about the journey to RuboCop 2.0: